zalyoung/gitlab-handbook/content/handbook/company/culture/all-remote/hiring.md

 >
 > It's silly to think that a company would withhold its strategy, culture, or workflows until *after* someone gets hired.
 These elements determine whether a team member will thrive.
 Why would you hold that back? — *Darren Murph, Head of Remote at GitLab*

-In this [GitLab Unfiltered](https://www.youtube.com/channel/UCMtZ0sc1HHNtGGWZFDRTh5A) video, GitLab co-founder / CEO Sid Sijbrandij discusses hiring (amongst other topics) with researchers from [INSEAD](https://www.insead.edu).
+In this [GitLab Unfiltered](https://www.youtube.com/channel/UCMtZ0sc1HHNtGGWZFDRTh5A) video, GitLab co-founder Sid Sijbrandij discusses hiring (amongst other topics) with researchers from [INSEAD](https://www.insead.edu).

 {{< youtube "EuGsen3FxXc?start=2493" >}}